-Since the East Bay is always about ten degrees warmer than San Francisco—and a lot of these spots are heated anyway–why not head to a swimming hole across the bridge if you're looking to soak up a little sun this weekend?
+Since the East Bay is always about ten degrees warmer than San Francisco—and a lot of these spots are heated anyway–why not head to a swimming hole across the bridge if you're looking to soak up a little sun?

 This is the closest you're going to get to a real, sandy beach in the Bay Area.
-The water is warm and shallow, so you can feel free to frolic and swim without worrying about the frigid winds and freezing waves you'd enocounter at SF's beaches.
+The water is warm and shallow, so you can feel free to frolic and swim without worrying about the frigid winds and freezing waves you'd encounter at SF's beaches.
 At the west end of Crown Beach is a bathhouse with changing rooms.
 And if you're not interested in getting wet, rent a sailboat, kayak, or inflatable raft and set out to sea, or you can even stay on the shore and fish.
-Next to the beach there are also picnic tables, barbecue pits, a lawn area for games, and scenic bike trails.
-Head down in June for the annual Sand Castle and Sand Sculpture Contest, or the summer-time Concerts at the Cove featuring music, food, and activities. // Open year round; Eight Street and Otis Drive, Alameda
+Next to the beach there are also picnic tables, barbecue pits, a lawn area for games, and scenic bike trails. // Open year round; Eight Street and Otis Drive, Alameda

 The Claremont Hotel pool, photo via the hotel.